vincmazet/bip/_sources/compression/lossy.md

 * In the previous section, the high frequency coefficients are canceled.
-  In reality, the quantization is done on each coefficient of each DCT, but it is finer for low frequency coefficients than for high-frequency ones.
+  In reality, the quantization is done on each coefficient of each DCT, but it is finer for low-frequency coefficients than for high-frequency ones.

 * The array consisting of the 64 coefficients of each sub-image is compressed with a lossless compression method ([Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding)).